AdobeDocs/workfront.en/help/product-announcements/announcements/latest-improvements-wfone.md

-# Learn about the latest improvements in `Adobe Workfront One`
+# Learn about the latest improvements in Adobe Workfront One

 <!--
 Beginning on July 14, 2020,
 -->

-We recently made various improvements to `Adobe Workfront One`.
+We recently made various improvements to Adobe Workfront One.
 These improvements affect search, navigation, and your experience in documentation articles.

 ## Search improvements